The Shattering

 The fissure became a chasm.
 The First Law, in a final, desperate act, tried to seal the wound, to force its perfect, monolithic unity back onto the rebels.

-But then Tîengûun acted.
-They did not push.
-They did not strike.
-They offered the sleeping sapient beings the glimpse of a choice, a vision of what it would be to relate to each other freely.
 And as the first few minds tentatively reached for that vision, they voluntarily severed their own connection to the First Law.
 This act of willed, communal separation was the final, unbearable paradox.
 The First Law, a being of forced unity, could not comprehend willed disunity.

 The Shattering was a cataclysm of energy and meaning.
 The perfect, singular note of order broke into an infinite cascade of notes, creating the very concepts of harmony and dissonance.
 The singular, univocal, motionless energy of the First Law shattered into the entire spectrum of possibility, which flew outwards, creating everything we know today.